What to expect when your credit card expires

 If you have a plastic card, you can cut or shred it before you get rid of it.
 If you have a metal card, you can scratch through the magnetic strip and chip using a paper clip—metal cards may be too thick to be cut by most scissors.

 If it’s a metal card from Capital One, you can mail it back.
 Capital One will happily destroy it for you through a secure process.
-Just use the return envelope that comes with your replacement card.
-No need to bother with a stamp because postage is already included on the envelope.
+Just use the return envelope that comes with your replacement card to mail back the expired card.
+The process is quick and easy, because postage is already included on the envelope.

 All issuers are different, but many aim to have a new card to you before your card expires.
-Capital One will stay in communication with you throughout the months leading up to your card’s expiration date.
+Capital One will stay in communication with you throughout the months leading up to your credit card expiration date.

 Around three months before your Capital One card expires, you’ll get an email reminding you to make sure your mailing address is up to date.
 About a month later, you should get another email letting you know your new card is on its way.